Cost of Full Mouth Dental implants

 Two different ways to make all on 4 implant teeth:

 - Acrylic dentures made of plastic that are permanently connected to the implants.
 So basically a denture that is not removable.
 This solution is called hybrid dentures because they are literally dentures that have been altered to connect to implants instead of being fitted to the gums.
 Many implant dental offices still offer hybrid dentures because they cost less and are easier to do than newer all zirconia implant teeth.
 Nothing wrong with them if you know what your are getting.
 Hybrid dentures feel like plastic and are not as durable as zirconia bridges.

 - Zirconia one piece implant bridges look beautiful, feel natural, have a thinner profile and are far more durable.

 Be sure you know what kind of All on four bridge you are getting.
-The Zirconia bridges also called “Prettau” and “Bruxzir” are made by high quality expensive labs.
+Zirconia bridges also called “Prettau” and “Bruxzir” are made by high quality expensive labs.
 The machines that make the zirconia bridges cost millions of dollars and implant centers with in-house labs do not make zirconia Prettau or Bruxzir teeth in the office (including Clear Choice).
 If you did not ask, assume you are getting plastic teeth because the zirconia ones are a lot more expensive.
 Clear Choice sells the plastic full implant teeth and the zirconia teeth are an upgrade.

 How much is All on 4?